-Just 45 km westwards from the Phoenix Sky Harbor Airport is Goodyear located.
+Goodyear airport can be found 18 NM west of Phoenix Sky Harbor International Airport.
 Goodyear (GYR, KGYR) was built during WWII as a Naval base, and was known as NAF Litchfield Park.
 In 1941, the Goodyear Aerospace Corporation offered land to the U.S. Defence Plant Corporation.
-The US Navy subsequently used the facility to the land to build aircraft flight decks and to test fly and deliver aircraft.
-The airfield’s main role following the end of WWII was that of storage of excess US Navy, Marine Corps and Coast Guard aircraft.
-In 1965, military aircraft storage was consolidated at Davis-Monthan Air Force Base in Tucson, or AMARC as is it referred.
-Following the closure of NAS Litchfield Park in 1967, the City of Phoenix purchased the airport as general aviation facility.
+The US Navy subsequently used the facility to build aircraft flight decks, and to test fly and, deliver aircraft.
+The airfield’s main role following the end of WWII was that of storage of excess US Navy, Marine Corps, and Coast Guard aircraft.
+In 1965, military aircraft storage was consolidated at Davis-Monthan Air Force Base in Tucson, or AMARC as it is referred to.
+Following the closure of NAS Litchfield Park in 1967, the City of Phoenix purchased the airport as a general aviation facility.

 |Airport Information||Runways||03/21||2.592 m (8.501 ft)|

 |Spotting Information||Ladder||Recommended for most spots.
 A truck bed equivalent also works and is preferred for spot 1.|

 |Car||Required for spot 1.
 Other spots are easily accessible by walking from nearby bus stops.|

 |Restrooms||Inside nearby restaurants and hotels.
 No restrooms are available onsite.|

 |Drinks/Food||Several Restaurants are located at Van Buren Street and Litchfield Road.|